RobinChu9890/MTL-U-Net-for-Functional-Shoulder-STS/README.md

 </table>

 ## A simple guideline to practice
-Besides source codes, this repostiry provides a [trained deep MTL U-Net](https://drive.google.com/file/d/10R9mnqxuRENmgr3JhNi1pg9OOqXd_-IR/view?usp=share_link), a [validation set](/val_set.npy), and a [validation script](/validation.py) for demonstration.
+Besides source codes, this repostiry also provides a [trained deep MTL U-Net](https://drive.google.com/file/d/10R9mnqxuRENmgr3JhNi1pg9OOqXd_-IR/view?usp=share_link), a [validation set](/val_set.npy), and a [validation script](/validation.py) for demonstration.

+* The network is trained with 665 time sequences (around 80%) of the collected functional shoulder tasks.
+* The validation set contains 150 time sequences (around 20%) of the collected functional shoulder tasks, which comprises data of 2 healthy subjects and 4 patients with FS.
+* The validation script is a well coded program that automatically retrieves the network and validation set and presents results as figures.

+### To start the pratice:

-Before you start the practice, please note that the provided resources are organized and processed with python 3.9 in a Windows 11 enviroment.
-The utilized packages/libraries should reach the specific version to ensure the script functioning well, as shown below:
+0. To ensure the script functioning, please note that these resources are organized and programed with python 3.9 in a Windows 11 enviroment.

+1. Confirm that the packages/libraries shown below reach or exceed specific version:
 ```
-python == 3.9
 numpy >= 1.21.5
 pandas >= 1.4.4
 pytorch >= 1.12.0